saadkhan2003/Java-GUI-Program-Dual-Portals-for-Student-and-Faculty-Management-/README.md

 # UniversityJavaProject
-Java Login Page GUI containing Faculty and Student Buttons and Forms for the Student which Require.
+Designed and implemented a Java GUI program featuring dual portals for students and faculty, offering streamlined access to functions such as fee submission, academic record management, and additional services tailored to each user's role.